howard97/classifying_horses_v_human/README.md

 # classifying_horses_v_human
-Using computer vision to detect humun or horse using tensorflow
+Using CovNets to detect humun or horse using tensorflow